sas CLI reference

 0Success

 This means set -e works in shell scripts — a failing tool stops the script unless you explicitly handle it.
+For async-aware scripting:

 Tool discovery